By Wendy Stoltz / Last Modified On January 15, 2023

 - Add the pecans to the remaining ¼ of the sheet pan and bake for 15 minutes.

-- Stir the pecans and oats together and bake for an additional 10-15 minutes, or until the granola is golden brown.
+- Stir the pecans and oats together and bake for 10-15 minutes or until the granola is golden brown.

 - Remove the granola from the oven and allow it to cool to room temperature.

-Gluten-free oats can be kind of finicky, and I honestly sometimes have a hard time trusting packaged gluten-free granola.
+Gluten-free oats can be finicky, and I sometimes have difficulty trusting packaged gluten-free granola.
 Despite their convenience, I feel a lot better about the integrity of my granola if I've cooked it myself using certified gluten-free oats.

 Always check labels before you purchase gluten-free granola.